noraracht/CONSULT/README.md

 4. jellyfish again (to remove canonical \kmers so they don't talke up db space)

 <!--It runs [Jellyfish][2] and [Mash][3] internally to efficiently compute k-mer profile of genome-skims and their intersection, and estimates the genomic distances by correcting for the effect of low coverage and sequencing error.
 Skmer also depends on [seqtk][5] for some FASTQ/A processings. -->

+The FASTA labels will not be used to identify the sequences in the output file.

 ```
 g++-9 minimization_v3.0.cpp -std=c++11 -o main_minimization